Trump’s Wax Figure: 25 Photos Show Madame Tussauds’ Used Yak And Squirrel Hair For Wax Trump’s Hair, Eyebrows

 More than 1,000 people are currently talking about President-elect Donald Trump’s new wax figure, as unveiled by Madame Tussauds’ in London.
-As seen in the above photo of Trump’s wax figure, an employee at Madame Tussauds’ named Helen Smith took a selfie photo of herself and the Trump wax figure.
+As seen in the above photo of Trump’s wax figure, an employee at Madame Tussauds’ named Helen Smith took a selfie photo with the Trump wax figure.
 Mere days before Trump is sworn in as President Trump, the wax figure of Trump is getting lots of attention.
 Photos of the wax figure of Trump can be seen in the below photo gallery.

 Trump’s Wax Figure: 25 Photos Show Madame Tussauds’ Used Yak And Squirrel Hair For Wax Trump’s Hair, Eyebrows